pupil-labs/pupil-docs/src/invisible/getting-started/understand-the-ecosystem.md

 ---

 # Understand the Ecosystem
 The Pupil Invisible ecosystem contains a range of tools that support you during data collection and data analysis.
-This overview is introducing all the key components to let you know which ones may be of interest to you!
+This overview introduces all the key components to let you know which ones may be of interest!

 ## Pupil Invisible Companion app and Glasses
 You have already used the Pupil Invisible Companion app to [make your first recording](/invisible/getting-started/first-recording).
 The app is the core of every data collection.

-When glasses are connected to the Companion phone, the phone supplies them with power and the app is calculating a real-time gaze signal.
+When glasses are connected to the Companion phone, the phone supplies them with power and the app calculates a real-time gaze signal.
 When making a recording, all generated data is saved on the phone.

-The app is automatically saving UTC timestamps for every generated data sample.
+The app automatically saves UTC timestamps for every generated data sample.
 This allows you to easily sync your data with other 3rd party sensors, or to sync recordings from multiple subjects that have been made in parallel.

 ## Pupil Cloud